 Prince Edward Island, Canada Urban red Fox Photo Workshop

-Join American photographer Amy Shutt and Canadian photographer Brittany Crossman of The Canid Project from May 26-29, 2018 for a canid-centric workshop photographing and learning about the Urban Red Foxes of Prince Edward Island, Canada.
+Join American photographer Amy Shutt and Canadian photographer Brittany Crossman of The Canid Project for a canid-centric workshop photographing and learning about the Urban Red Foxes of Prince Edward Island, Canada.

-Our aim with The Canid Project workshops is to provide experiences that will not just focus on photography, but also on how you can use your photography for conservation and education.
-We also focus strongly on the ethics of wildlife photography, and in this case the ethics of urban wildlife photography and the proper way to approach urban wildlife.
+Our aim with The Canid Project workshops is to provide experiences that will not just focus on the technical and aesthetic aspects of photography, but also on how you can use your photography for conservation and education.
+We also focus strongly on the ethics of wildlife photography, ethics of urban wildlife and wildlife photography, and the proper way to track, approach and photograph wildlife.

-Proceeds from this workshop go directly to The Canid Project to help fund educational endeavors and the fox rehab in Louisiana, as well Hope For Wildlife in Nova Scotia.
+Proceeds from these workshops go directly to The Canid Project to help fund educational endeavors and outreach, the fox rehab in Louisiana, as well conservation partners involved in the subject of the photography workshops.

 May is a great time for urban fox families because the den sites will be active with kits from the age of 2 to 4 months old.
 This provides a great opportunity for not only pictures but for learning how to approach urban wildlife ethically, which is our main goal with this workshop.
 Nowadays we don't have to go "out there" to experience wildlife, all we have to do is take a look right outside our back doors.

 Proceeds from this workshop will go directly to The Canid Project to help fund educational endeavors and the fox rehab in Louisiana, as well as to Hope For Wildlife in Nova Scotia.